Updated: Nov 24, 2022

 GEMMA LEE SUITS

-A late arrival to this blog, Gemma Lee suits have recently brought their factory home from Australia to NZ.
+Gemma Lee suits have recently brought their factory home from Australia to NZ.
 Vibrant, bold and playful, Gemma Lee creates swimsuits and wetsuits with flair, thinking of the environment every step of the way.
+Though fully based in New Zealand, they have moved their manufacturing to China.

 "...we are committed to creating beautiful wetsuits & swimwear that have the earth in mind.
 In every decision we make we are conscious of our environmental impact and we make each decision with respect and love for our playground.
 We craft all our wetsuits & swimwear from eco-conscious materials."